BartzikWebdesign/wp-event-organiser-extended-admin-interface/README.md

 This plugin is not directly related to WP Event Organizer or the authors.

-# Installation
+## Installation
-1. Download source as a zip archive
-2. Copy the unpacked zip archive to /wp-contents/plugins or upload the zip archive via plugins > install plugin in the admin interface
+* Download and install using the built in WordPress plugin installer.
+* Activate in the "Plugins" area of your admin by clicking the "Activate" link.
+* No further setup or configuration is necessary.